 Picking PlayStation 4 also opens the door for you to pick up PlayStation VR, which, as we’ve noted, is the most affordable premium VR headset available.
 Microsoft, meanwhile, has confirmed that VR support is not coming to the Xbox One X.

-While it can be difficult to take advantage of the PlayStation 4 Pro’s advanced features, namely HDR support, the improvements it provides to even un-optimized games make it the most technically impressive way to play the largest number of games on a console.
-Depending on how well its adopted by developers — and whether 4K and HDR catch on — the PS4 Pro could represent the future of console gaming.
+While it can be difficult to take advantage of the PlayStation 4 Pro’s advanced features, namely HDR support, the improvements it provides to even unoptimized games make it the most technically impressive way to play the largest number of games on a console.
+Most major games offer some form of support for the system, whether it be improved framerate, 4K resolution, HDR support, or all three.

 Read our full Playstation 4 Pro review

 Why should you buy this?
 With a 4K Blu-Ray player and HDR, it offers access to both great new games and high-resolution video.

 Who’s it for?
 Players who want to play games and watch movies at the highest possible image quality.

 Sony led the charge on the mid-generation console update with the PS4 Pro but, by taking its time, Microsoft gave us the better hardware in the Xbox One X. It offers the same 4K Blu-ray and HDR video playback as the One S, while also bringing that visual enhancement to games.
 Microsoft wasn’t exaggerating when they told us that the Xbox One X is the most powerful home gaming console ever sold.
 It won’t be getting VR, however — which may disappoint those hoping it could be an inexpensive entry point to high-quality VR experiences.